MyScript/interactive-ink-examples-wpf/README.md

 3. Copy this certificate to `GetStarted\MyCertificate.cs` and `Demo\MyCertificate.cs`

-4. Open either `MyScript.InteractiveInk.Examples.Wpf-VS2015.sln` or `MyScript.InteractiveInk.Examples.Wpf-VS2017.sln` file. `GetStarted` project is the most simple example and is design to help you understand what Interactive Ink is about and how easy it is to integrate it into your application. `Demo` project contains a complete example and helps you build your own integration.
+4. Open `MyScript.InteractiveInk.Examples.Wpf-VS2017.sln` file. `GetStarted` project is the most simple example and is design to help you understand what Interactive Ink is about and how easy it is to integrate it into your application. `Demo` project contains a complete example and helps you build your own integration.
 You can select which project to launch by right-clicking the project in the solution browser and selecting "Set as startup project".

 ## Building your own integration